anonymity000/MB-DCA/README.md

 # MB-DCA
-This is an implementation of CrosA on the Meta_baseline (baseline network)
+This is an implementation of DCA on the Meta_baseline (baseline network)

 # Data
 1. Create a directory: **./materials**